How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 ATM Turkey - What currency to use in Turkey

-You may be charged a fee if you’re using an overseas bank card in a Turkish cash machine.
-This depends on the Turkish bank and whatever rules are in place for your particular bank.
-Some Turkish banks charge for foreign card use, while others don’t.
-However, you’ll be warned on the screen before you go ahead with the transaction so that you can make an informed decision.
+You may be charged a fee if you use an overseas bank card at a Turkish cash machine.
+This depends on the Turkish bank and on the rules in place for your particular bank.
+Some Turkish banks charge for using foreign cards, while others don’t.

 Public Transport